Alex2point0/to-do-react-app/README.md

 ### `npm install -g serve`
 ### `serve -s build`

 These commands installs and runs the npm serve module.
 This module takes care of creating the environment and running the server.
-Also, at the end of the process, the production app URL is copied to your clipboard.<br>
+Also, at the end of the process, the production app URL is copied to your clipboard<br>
 Now you open your browser (preferentially [Google Chrome](https://www.google.com/chrome/)) and paste the URL on the address bar

 ### Thank you for checking this app out